Owning a pool is fun, but it comes with many responsibilities.

 1. Pool Filter

 Every pool will have a filter by default.
-The three main types are sand filter, cartridge filter, and DE filters, which perform the same cleaning function.
+Pool filters play a vital role in maintaining water cleanliness.
+The three main types include sand filters, cartridge filters, and DE filters, all serving the same purpose of effective cleaning.
 It’s not a big deal if you aren’t sure about the kind of filter you have.
 But cleaning your pool filter regularly and knowing the type will surely help if there is a need to replace it someday.

 An electric motor pushes the water towards the filter and back to the pool regularly; this device is commonly called a pool pump.